boyangshang/FADS/README.md

 This mannual provides examples using the FAst Diversity Subsampling (**FADS**) package developed by [[1]](#1) to select diverse subsamples (**DS**) and custom subsamples (**CS**) from a data set in Python.
 As discussed in [[1]](#1), a diverse subsample is a subset of a data set that is spread out over the region occupied by the (usually unknown) data distribution.
-A custom subsample is selected proportional to the user-defined target sampling ratios, with or without consideration of the diversity property.
+A custom subsample is selected using the user-defined target sampling ratios, with or without consideration of the diversity property.

-The experimental setting for this article is as follows.
-For easy visualization, throughout this article, we use a synthetic Multivariate Gaussian Mixture (MGM) data in 2D.
-Details about generating the data are provided in [Appendix A](#appendix-A:-synthetic-data-used-in-this-article).
-For tuning the hyper-parameters, the default setting has been numerically verified to work well for a variety of data distributions up to dimension 10 (see [[1]](#1)).
-The **FADS** package offers a built-in function to further tune the hyper-parameters; please see [Hyper-Parameter Tuning](#hyper-parameter-tuning) for details.
-Default settings will be used for examples in this article unless otherwise specified.

 This article is organized in the following way.
+[Installation](#installation) illustrates how to install this package.
 [Diversity Subsampling](#diversity-subsampling) shows how to use **FADS** to select a diverse subsample from a data set without or with replacement.
 [Custom Subsampling](#custom-subsampling) provides one example to use **FADS** to select a custom subsample.
-[Hyper-Parameter Tuning](#hyper-parameter-tuning) shows how to use the built-in function in **FADS** to further tune the hyper-parameters for either the **DS** or **CS** method.
+[Hyper-Parameter Tuning](#hyper-parameter-tuning) shows how to use the built-in function in **FADS** to further tune the hyper-parameters.

+The experimental setting for this article is as follows.
+For easy visualization, throughout this article, we use a synthetic Multivariate Gaussian Mixture (MGM) data in 2D.
+Details about generating this data set are provided in [Appendix A](#appendix-A:-synthetic-data-used-in-this-article).
+The default hyper-parameter setting will be used for all examples in this article unless otherwise specified.

 # Installation
 The **FADS** package is available on pip and can be installed using the following cammand: